winneon/neutron/README.md

 ### Beta

-To install, go to the [latest release]( https://github.com/winneon/neutron/releases/latest), download the setup.exe file, and run it!
+To install, go to the [latest release]( https://github.com/winneon/neutron/releases/latest), download the neutron.exe file, and run it!
 It's that simple!
 Neutron should be available as shortcuts on your desktop and start menu afterwards.

 ### Dev